ailintom/umschriftpy/README.md

 `UmExport.SUPRESS_I_WITH_DIAERESIS`  uses y and Y for ï and Ï Flags can be combined using the bitwise OR `|` operator

 Besides, data can be output using the `to_pseudo` method.
-It produces pseudo-coded Unicode strings, which can be stored, for example, in a database TEXT field and used for (case-sensitive) binary-based sorting and string comparison of the original transliteration/transcription strings.
+It produces pseudo-coded Unicode strings, which can be stored, for example, in a database TEXT field and used for (case-sensitive) binary-based sorting and string comparison of the original transliteration/transcription strings (tested with SQLite and MariaDB/MySQL).
 Pseudo-coded Unicode strings can be loaded into `UmschString` objects using the additional `from_pseudo` method.
 For an example, see the `test_pseudo()` method in `test_pytest.py`.

 ## Examples:
 ```python